tofof/ckan-modlists/README.md

 If you need to free up keys for use by more important things
 * SAS hold (f) is almost worthless.
 * Full throttle (z) is likely to totally screw you when you hit it by accident instead of cutting throttle during a precision burn.
 Unbind it.
-* Toggle mouselook is also worthless.
+* Toggle mouselook is also useless in practice.

 # Difficulty
 For a newcomer: